 What is the nature of the relationship in increments of gains and losses relative to the reference point?

-To me, this is the most interesting part of this theory.
-They say it is S-shaped which is succinctly explained by the following graph.
+To me, this is the most interesting part of this theory; it is S-shaped which is succinctly explained by the following graph.

 The top-down line is the neutral reference line which is our perceived psychological value.
 Anything towards the right side from you is considered gains and anything towards the left side from you is considered as losses.
 There is a very interesting point here; this S-shaped curve is not symmetrical to either side of gains and losses.